alexpeattie/alexpeattie.com/src/talks/_tts.md

 ---

-At this stage you hopefully understand what a waveform is (amplitude changing over time), and how it can be digitize (by taking thousands of discretes samples per second of the changing amplitude).
+At this stage you hopefully understand what a waveform is (amplitude changing over time), and how it can be digitized (by taking thousands of discretes samples per second of the changing amplitude).

 <div data-marpit-fragment>
 However, in practice we <strong>rarely generate raw waveforms directly</strong> with deep learning-based TTS approaches.
 Why not?